FarcasiuRazvan/AthleticsEvents-Mobile/README.md

+This is an application used by athlets, coaches or sport passionates, who want to keep track of the events in which they take part.
+The user can create, update, delete or view an event (#crudProject).
+They can also filter their list of events by their category and toggle some settings like zoom the writing on the application and night-mode (#bonus-Project).

 # crudProject
-See the details for L2 from here: http://www.cs.ubbcluj.ro/~dan/ma/labPlan.html

-In this repository you should maintain your work for the L2 project for both of the projects (Native and Non-Native).
-Please obey the following directory structure:
 - native - for the native project.
+(Kotlin)
 - non-native - for non-native project.
+(Flutter)
 - server - the server that will be used by both of the above projects.
+(Node.js with Mongo db)

+# bonusProject
+- non-native (Flutter)